-Cisco Systems, Inc. and Cisco Linksys, LLC (collectively, "Cisco") accounted for 93% and 79% of our revenue for the six months ended June 30, 2011 and the year ended December 31, 2010, respectively.
-In accordance with our Settlement and License Agreement, dated May 25, 2011 (the "Agreement"), which expanded upon the short form settlement agreement entered into in July 2010, Cisco is obligated to pay us royalties on a quarterly basis (which began for the first quarter of 2011) based on its sale of PoE products in the United States up to the maximum royalties per year of \$8 million through 2015 and \$9 million per year thereafter for the remaining term of the patent.
+Cisco Systems, Inc. and Cisco Linksys, LLC (collectively, "Cisco") accounted for 90% and 79% of our revenue for the nine months ended September 30, 2011 and the year ended December 31, 2010, respectively.
+In accordance with our Settlement and License Agreement, dated May 25, 2011, with Cisco (the "Agreement"), which expanded upon the short form settlement agreement entered into in July 2010, Cisco is obligated to pay us royalties on a quarterly basis (which began for the first quarter of 2011) based on its sale of PoE products in the United States up to the maximum royalties per year of \$8 million through 2015 and \$9 million per year thereafter for the remaining term of the patent.
 The royalty payments are subject to certain conditions including the continued validity of our Remote Power Patent and the actual royalty payments may be less than the caps stated above.
-For the three and six months periods ended June 30, 2011, we accrued royalty revenue of \$1,605,000 and \$5,017,000, respectively, from Cisco.
-Due to the Company's annual royalty rate structure with Cisco which includes declining rates as the volume of PoE product sales increase during the year, the Company anticipates that royalties will be highest in the first quarter and are likely to decline for each of the remaining quarters during the year ended December 31, 2011.
+For the three and nine months periods ended September 30, 2011, our royalty revenue from Cisco constituted 75% and 90% of our revenue, respectively.
+Due our annual royalty rate structure with Cisco which includes declining rates as the volume of PoE product sales increase during the year, royalties from Cisco were highest in the first quarter of 2011, declined for the second and third quarters of 2011 and it is anticipated that fourth quarter royalties will be less than third quarter royalties.
 Under the terms of the Agreement, if we grant other licenses with lower royalty rates to third parties (as defined in the Agreement), Cisco shall be entitled to the benefit of the lower royalty rates provided it agrees to the material terms of such other license.
 Under the terms of the Agreement, we have certain obligations to Cisco and if we materially breach such terms, Cisco will be entitled to stop paying royalties to us.
 This would have a material adverse effect on our business, financial condition and results of operations.